 Depending on the price, visitors will choose the itinerary to suit their budget.

-You can choose the boats of Phocea Mekong Cruises or Memorable Cambodia Cruise, both of which have departure platforms at Sisovath Quay.
+You can choose Phocea Mekong Cruises or Memorable Cambodia Cruise boats, both of which have departure platforms at Sisovath Quay.

 8. See the Palace